-Join the Hampton Roads Community Foundation and its partner Virginia Humanities for a special Understanding Hampton Roads forum: A Conversation About Race With Dr. Beverly D. Tatum.
-This will be the inaugural event in a new partnership between the Community Foundation and Virginia Humanities called Beneath the Surface: Race and the History of Race in South Hampton Roads.
+In May 2019, the Hampton Roads Community Foundation and its partner Virginia Humanities hosted a special Understanding Hampton Roads forum: A Conversation About Race With Dr. Beverly D. Tatum.
+It launched the new partnership between the Community Foundation and Virginia Humanities called Beneath the Surface: Race and the History of Race in South Hampton Roads.

 Tatum, a psychologist and author of Why Are All the Black Kids Sitting Together in the Cafeteria?
 And Other Conversations about Race, will explore racial barriers that divide people.
 Dr. Tatum, president of Spelman College in Atlanta for 13 years, wrote her ground-breaking book in 1997 to start a conversation in the United States about race.
 She updated the book in 2017 with new research.

-Tatum will give a public talk and facilitate a discussion about the role race and its history play in Hampton Roads.
-She also will sign copies of her updated book, which will be available for purchase at the forum.
+Tatum facilitated a discussion about the role race and its history play in Hampton Roads.

 About Understanding Hampton Roads

 Understanding Hampton Roads is the Hampton Roads Community Foundation’s effort to advance civic engagement in Southeastern Virginia.
 It includes forums on key topics to help build understanding and inspire action that brings people together to help improve life in our region.

 The Hampton Roads Community Foundation is southeastern Virginia’s largest grant and scholarship provider.
 It has awarded more than $282 million since 1950 to make life better in Hampton Roads.
 The community foundation’s vision is a thriving community with opportunity for all.